voxsim/knowledge/software-design/testing!.md

 ## Testability
 What the codes does is irrelevant; how the code is structured is all that matters for testability.
+Testable code means properly managed the dependencies.

 ## Hard to test in code
 - Mixing creation/new in logic